AduetDabral1/Front-End-Projects/README.md

 Project 4:

   A shopping list which adds the items by click or enter.
-Made using HTML, JavaScript.
+Made using HTML, CSS and JavaScript.